$0 Germany Skilled Worker Visa Guide — Quick-Start Checklist

 What Fast-Track Does Not Change

 Document requirements.
-No exemptions.
-All documents — qualification recognition decisions, certified translations, employer declaration, national visa form — remain mandatory.
+No general exemptions.
+Route-specific documents — including recognition evidence where required, certified translations, the employer declaration, and the national visa form — remain necessary.

 Eligibility criteria.
 Fast-Track does not modify who qualifies for the skilled worker permit.
 If you do not meet the salary threshold, the recognition criteria, or other eligibility requirements, Fast-Track does not override those requirements.